Denis2054/Hands-on-Chatbots/README.md

 ## Programs
 The programs for the course run both on Windows and Linux (see Ubuntu VM below).
 You can view and download them.
+They will be available 24h hours before the beginning of the course.
 Some programs will be developed and run on cloud platforms.

 ## License and disclaimer